Hitmasu/Jitex/README.md

 ///     Example of a external library to replace SimpleSum.
 /// </summary>
 /// <remarks>
-///     We replace SimpleSum to return the PID of process.
+///     We replace SimpleSum to return the PID of process running.
 To do this, normally we need
 ///     reference assembly (System.Diagnostics.Process) and class Process.
-///     In this case, the original module, dont have any reference to Diagnostics and class Process.
+///     In this case, the original module, dont have any reference to namespace System.Diagnostics.Process.
-///     As we pass a MetadataToken from Process.GetCurrentProcess().Id, its necessary resolve that manually,
+///     As we pass the MetadataToken from Process.GetCurrentProcess().Id, its necessary resolve that manually,
 ///     because CLR dont have any information about that in original module.
 /// </remarks>
 public static class ExternLibrary